chucko58/packer-build/README.rst

 in this directory.

 The YAML template file is read in first.
-Its ``variables`` section is used to generate a dictionary.
+Its ``variables`` section is used to generate a dictionary of **user variables**.

-If a variable override file (JSON) is provided to packer-build at template generation time, by specifying ``VAR_FILE=filename`` on the ``make`` command line, its settings are used to update and/or extend the variables dictionary, and will override those in the YAML file.
+If a variable override file (JSON) is provided to packer-build at template generation time, by specifying ``VAR_FILE=filename`` on the ``make`` command line, its settings are used to update and/or extend the user variables dictionary, and will override those in the YAML file.

-(Note that a variable override file can also be given to Packer at image build time, by specifying ``BUILD_OPTS='--var_file=filename'`` on the ``make`` command line.)
+(Note that a JSON variable override file can also be given to Packer at image build time, by specifying ``BUILD_OPTS='--var_file=filename'`` on the ``make`` command line.
+This will override the user variable bindings passed in the YAML file.)

+If the ``variables`` dictionary contains the special key ``pb_templates``, the template generator will process those files.
+Names are relative to the directory containing the YAML file.
+This allows a number of builds of the same OS release to share common files.
+See ``source/debian/10_buster/base.yaml`` for an example.

+Otherwise any files in the same directory as the YAML file with the same basename are processed.
+E.g. ``my_template.yaml`` will cause to be processed all files in the same directory which match ``my_template.*``.

+The template generator sets two user variables: ``pb_source_dir`` is the path of the directory containing the YAML file, relative to the working directory from which ``make`` was invoked, and ``pb_template_dir`` is likewise the relative path of the output directory.
+The latter is useful for constructing the names of the files Packer uses, e.g. the ``preseed_file`` and the ``vagrantfile_template``.

 All template files other than the YAML file are then processed by Jinja2, using the bindings in the variables dictionary.
 See